osstotalsoft/jsbb/packages/rules-algebra-react/README.md

   );
 };
 ```
+Note: The `reset` function clears the dirty info object.
+If an object is passed as parameter, the model is set to that object, otherwise the current model is kept unchanged.

 ## useRulesLens hook
 React hook that applies the business rules and keeps track of user modified values (dirty field info).